uplandwave/Nirmata-Mahasura/README.md

 ### Movement Animations

 Sprites for animations are free assets and were taken from itch.io.
 The animations play based on different parameters created in the unity animator.
-There are multiple animations implemented to each character inluding idle, run, jump, crouch, take damage, and die.
+There are multiple animations implemented to each character including idle, run, jump, crouch, take damage, and die.

 ## Health and Damage

 ### Scripts

 The Health and Damage scripts use simple math to upkeep the remaining health for any given player.
 The difficulty with these scripts comes with the fact that we are constantly trying to pass our updated health back and forth between every player.
 To do this we ended up using an RPC function that updates a users health across the other computers in the network.

 ```C#
 [PunRPC]